A good closer in baseball takes over where the starter left off, hoping to complete a successful performance.

 Gonzalez, 21, a criminal justice major and a sophomore righty for the Pierce College baseball team made various adjustments before realizing his potential as a hurler.

 “I started playing baseball when I was three,” Gonzalez said.
 “When I started I was a first baseman and an outfielder.
 As I got older, they turned me into a pitcher, and my dad happened to be one.
 He’s the one that got me into it.
-At first I didn’t want to pitch, but he showed me and I started liking it.”
+At first I didn’t want to pitch, but he showed me and I started liking it.
+I started to get pretty good at baseball so I decided to invest more time and effort into the game.
+I bought myself some speed training parachutes and began practicing every evening.
+That’s when my passion for the game truly started.”

 Gonzalez’s father, Ramiro Gonzalez, saw his son’s interest in baseball from the start and used his knowledge and experience to teach him the basics.